-The reason that I created this Qigong for Hypertension video course is that as part of my Shiatsu practice I prescribe appropriate Qigong for Hypertension sufferers and each of them has told me that they have benefited from practicing these exercises.
+I work with true Qigong and the reason that I created this Qigong for Hypertension video course is that as part of my Shiatsu practice I prescribe appropriate Qigong for Hypertension sufferers.
+Each of them has told me that they have benefited from practicing these exercises.
 Not everyone has access to a Shiatsu practitioner, or can afford regular treatment sessions, but most now have access to the internet.

 Qigong for Hypertension

 In this course you will learn five of the Qigong exercises I prescribe and teach for the alleviation of Hypertension, although normally not all at the one time.
 In Traditional Chinese Medicine there are many recognized triggers for Hypertension and each Qigong exercise in this course deals with a different trigger.
 This means that, as a therapist, I determine the trigger (or triggers) and prescribe the appropriate Qigong.
 However, I cannot do this within a course but what I can do is teach you five Qigong in the knowledge that at least one of them is going to have a beneficial impact.
 In fact they will all be beneficial but at least one of them will be working on the Hypertension.

 At the end of the course you will have all the Qigong tools necessary to lower your blood pressure and, through continued practice, keep it low.
 Each exercise has two videos.
 The first is the tuition video where all of the focus points are highlighted along with the movements.
 The second is a follow me video.
 There is also a follow me video of the entire sequence.

 - “I absolutely loved this course and it covered just what I was looking for in depth and clarity.
 The content and explanations were perfect for my level.
 I definitely look forward to taking more of Desmond Lawton’s classes.”
 A.H.